 Patients who needed an urgent appointment were offered one in a timely manner.
 When the practice was unable to offer an urgent appointment, they worked with partner organisations to support urgent access for patients.
-Patients with the most urgent needs had their care and treatment prioritised.
+Staff used a triage process to assess urgent requests to ensure patients with the most urgent needs had their care and treatment prioritised.